FJortay/DIOS-Operating-System/README.md

 - serving as the backbone for [DICS](https://github.com/FJortay/DICS-Collaborating-System) —a smart and decentralized system for collaborative decision making, designed for organizations of all types and sizes.

-**In P2P Mode, OS is Network**
+**Virtual Citizen Node**

-Each DIOS node represents an individual “citizen node” and bundles both server and client functionalities.
+Each DIOS node represents an individual “citizen node” and is virtual, meaning it is not tied to a specific terminal.

 **Software Environment**